ddkhoa/data-portfolio/python-tableau-france-job/README.md

    | -------- | ------ | ------ | ----- | ----------- |
    | string   | string | date   | int   | string      |

-3. **Industry and Location Granularity**: At first, I realized that the employee count in some cases exceeded the population!
+3. **Industry and Location Granularity**: At first, I realized that the employee count sometimes exceeded the population!
 After checking the dataset closely, I saw that it used different classification levels for industry (A5 and A17) and location (regional and departmental).
 In addition, I noticed that filtering for specific industries or locations on the INSEE website didn’t alter the content of the exported file!!
-After identifying this issue, I selected the A5 level for industry and regional level for location to ensure a consistent and accurate analysis.
+After identifying this issue, I selected the A5 level for industry and the regional level for location to ensure a consistent and accurate analysis.

 4. **Filtering Incomplete Data**: Data for some industries contains missing values, especially before 2011.
 I filtered out incomplete records.